 The Blacksmith Shop in Glen Haven Historic Village is a fully functioning shop and is accessible by a ramp built up to the front double doors.
 There is ample space inside the shop to see exhibits and watch the blacksmith and carpentry demonstrations from a safe distance.
 Benches are provided.

 D.H.
 Day General Store in Glen Haven is accessible.
 Parking is provided in the front with a ramped concrete path to the entrance.
 The interior space includes both displays and reproduction sales items from the late 1920s and early 1930s for purchase.
 The first floor of the Ranger Station is also fully accessible and is in the same structure as the D.H.
 Day Store.

 Coast Guard Station Life-Saving Museum has accessible parking with hardened surfaces leading to the Boathouse exhibit.
 This is accessible by wheelchair, and a boardwalk leads from there to the beach.
 The entrance to the Station House requires stair climbing and is not wheelchair accessible.
 Benches facing the lake are located on the porch for those who can climb the stairs.
 A sand wheelchair is available for use at the site.
-Restrooms are ramped and accessible and there is running water.

 Platte River Picnic Area is equipped with accessible parking, restrooms, picnic shelters, and a fish cleaning station, raised grills, and a hardened surface river walk.
 Some assistance may be necessary on the ramps to the river walk and to access boats on the river's edge.